GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/indigenous-governance-and-traditional-knowledge/preamble.md

 **This framework is not a blueprint to be imposed—it is an invitation to participate in Indigenous-led planetary healing while respecting cultural protocols and maintaining community self-determination.**

+### Relationship to Integrated Meta-Governance

+This Indigenous & Traditional Knowledge Governance Framework serves as the foundational wisdom layer and living heart of the broader [Integrated Meta-Governance Framework](/frameworks/meta-governance).
+While meta-governance provides the architectural principles for coordination across diverse governance systems, this framework offers the practical, land-based implementation rooted in thousands of years of proven Indigenous governance success.
+The bioregional approach, traditional knowledge protection, and ceremonial stewardship outlined here provide concrete models for how meta-governance principles like polycentric coordination, subsidiarity, and planetary stewardship can be realized through Indigenous leadership and ecological relationship.

 ---

 **Navigation Note**: This preamble introduces the framework's foundational purpose and approach.
 Continue to [Core Principles](/frameworks/indigenous-governance-and-traditional-knowledge#core-principles) to explore the values and frameworks that guide Indigenous governance systems, or visit the [Implementation Tools](/frameworks/tools/indigenous) to access practical resources for community organizing and bioregional development.